Education Planning for Military Children in 2026: What is a 529 Plan?

 While 529 savings plans offer many valuable advantages, they also come with limitations military families should consider:

-• Non-qualified withdrawals are subject to income tax and a 10% penalty on earnings, unless an exception applies, such as tax-free scholarships, a beneficiary’s death or disability, and attending a US military academy.
+- Non-qualified withdrawals are subject to income tax and a 10% penalty on earnings, unless an exception applies, such as tax-free scholarships, a beneficiary’s death or disability, or attending a US military academy.

 A 529 plan doesn’t replace military education benefits — but it can be a powerful complement.
 Whether you're planning for multiple children, preparing for education costs not covered by the GI Bill, or seeking flexibility as your family moves through different duty stations, a 529 plan offers options worth considering.